 In many homes, the router is the gateway to the wide and wild world of the internet.
 It’s that little gadget you connect your devices to for internet access.
 It’s an essential component in our internet-connected households and businesses.

 But much like our computers and other smart appliances, your humble router is vulnerable to security threats, attacks and vulnerabilities.

-Similar to several Netgear and D-Link router models, which were found to have security holes late last year, a number of Linksys routers were discovered to have still unpatched vulnerabilities, which are exposing thousands of gadgets to potential attacks.
+Similar to several Netgear and D-Link router models, which were found to have security holes late last year, a number of Linksys routers were discovered to have still-unpatched vulnerabilities, which are exposing thousands of gadgets to potential attacks.

-IOActive security consultant Tao Sauvage and security researcher Antide Petit revealed Wednesday that 10 vulnerabilities in at least 20 Linksys router models were discovered late last year.
+IOActive security consultant Tao Sauvage and security researcher Antide Petit revealed Wednesday 10 vulnerabilities in at least 20 Linksys router models were discovered late last year.

-The vulnerabilities, which range from low to high-risk severities, can allow attackers to overload the routers and force them to reboot via denial-of-service (DoS).
+The vulnerabilities, which range from low- to high-risk severities, can allow attackers to overload the routers and force them to reboot via denial-of-service (DoS).

-The flaws also allow hackers to snoop on sensitive information including router firmware version, connected USB device data, Wi-Fi Protected Setup (WPS) pins and even control settings.
+The flaws also allow hackers to snoop on sensitive information, including router firmware version, connected USB device data, Wi-Fi Protected Setup (WPS) PINs and even control settings.